NDIS Changes October 2024

 It’s important to check the full list of ‘Supports that are not NDIS Supports’ on the NDIS website.
 Below are some examples that you need to know about.

-The Department of Social Services has advised that social group programs which incorporate games like Dungeons and Dragons, Minecraft and other games are permitted.
-As the way that the list has been written can easily be misinterpreted, we would suggest making sure that the name and description of such group programs clearly describe what skills will be worked on and the purpose of the program, rather than prioritising the game (in the name or description).
+Individual and social group therapies delivered by allied health professionals which incorporate animals and games like Dungeons and Dragons, Minecraft and other games as part of evidence based therapy are permitted.
+As the way that the list has been written can easily be misinterpreted, we would suggest that providers make sure that the name and description of such group programs clearly describe what skills will be worked on and the purpose of the program, rather than prioritising the game (in the name or description).

 Other Changes